HAB Classroom Activities

 You were swimming in the ocean this week and noticed the water was unusually warm, does that mean that an algal bloom might be going on or start soon?

 TASK: To see if a bloom might be occurring anywhere in California, and whether it could be tied to ocean temperatures nearby, study the weekly composite maps at the link below (the last 8 days worth of satellite data combined).

 Sea Surface Temperature is the water temperature at the ocean’s surface.
 The image represents the most up-to-date information on sea surface temperature.
 Note: Red means warmest and blue means coldest water temperatures.

 Researchers use chlorophyll concentrations (the amount of chlorophyll detected in the water) to measure the amount of algae in the ocean.
 High chlorophyll levels may mean that an algal bloom is happening or could happen soon.
 Note: Red is the highest chlorophyll concentration and blue is the lowest chlorophyll concentration.

-Additional Activity Links:
+Additional Activity and Information Links:

 Find lesson plans, activities and explanations at Bigelow's Laboratory